rnmp/salvattore/README.md

 Salvattore is a library agnostic JS script that will help you organize your HTML elements according to the number of columns you specify, like jQuery Masonry.

+NOTE: If you jump into any trouble during a time-sensitive implementation, feel free to email rolando@bandd.co.
+We do not guarantee an immediate response but it would definitively be faster than using the issue tracker.

 Features
 --------
 * __No requirements:__ Salvattore is a standalone script, it will work right away after being referenced in your HTML page.